Luomu/volcako/README.md

 # Volcako

+## Note: this project has not been tested with Volca FM 2 (released 2022)!

 This is a realtime editor for the Korg Volca FM.
 It exposes all of Volca's parameters in one ~~ugly~~ functional screen.
 In addition it can load and save entire 32 voice banks in .SYX format.
 If you have a midi input device connected, the keypresses will be routed to Volca, optionally with note velocity!

 ![Screenshot](docs/screenshot.png)